openaps/AndroidAPSdocs/docs/EN/Configuration/MedtrumNano.md

 ![Attach patch](../images/medtrum/activation/AttachPatch.png)

-Clean the skin, and attach the patch to your body.
-And press the needle button on the patch to insert the cannula.
+Clean the skin, remove stickers and attach the patch to your body.
+Remove safety lock and press the needle button on the patch to insert the cannula.

 Press **Next** to activate the patch.